[Last updated 14th August, 2018]

 - Genetics: Genetically susceptible individuals have an exaggerated immune response to foreign particles.
 This response is thought to activate several pathways involved in intestinal permeability.

-We can see that the Western lifestyle is a major contributor to intestinal issues.
-But at the same time, that means it is largely preventable.
+We can see that the Western lifestyle is a major contributor to intestinal issues, which means it’s largely preventable.

 Summary: The main triggers of intestinal permeability (leaky gut) appear to be genetics and lifestyle.
 This includes stress and diet.